federicopaschetta/Deep-Learning-for-Object-Recognition/README.md

 - Federico Paschetta
 - Cecilia Peccolo

-License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-Acknowledgments
+## Acknowledgments
 Special thanks to Universidad Politécnica de Madrid for guidance and resources throughout the project.